Northern Virginia Clinical Psychology: PsyD Degree Program

 - Students will demonstrate competency in research, including knowledge of research and quantitative methods as well as psychometrics

-- Students will demonstrate knowledge of ethical and legal standards and themselves in an ethical manner
+- Students will demonstrate knowledge of ethical and legal standards and conduct themselves in an ethical manner

-- Students will demonstrate competency in individual and cultural diversity, including the knowledge of the theoretical and empirical knowledge base and the ability to apply it
+- Students will demonstrate competency in individual and cultural diversity, including the knowledge of the theoretical and empirical knowledge base and the demonstrate the ability to apply it

 - Students will demonstrate knowledge of professional values and attitudes as well as self-reflective practice and openness to supervision and feedback